Homemade Pumpkin Puree

 Skip the canned stuff and make your own Homemade Pumpkin Puree!
 Slow Cooker Pumpkin Puree is as simple as it gets.
 Just one ingredient, no chemicals, preservatives or other stuff you can’t pronounce.
 Just pure, natural pumpkin perfect for your pies.

-I don’t know what’s real and what’s not but one thing is for certain….I trust no one. 🙂 So, I decided to do what any self-respecting food freak would do and make my own pumpkin puree from scratch…..the easiest way I knew how.
+I don’t know what’s real and what’s not but one thing is for certain….I trust no one. 🙂 So, I decided to do what any self-respecting food freak would do and make my own puree from scratch…..the easiest way I knew how.

 And it couldn’t be simpler to make with the help of your slow cooker or crock pot.
 This easy Pumpkin Puree recipe just cooks away into a soft, silky dream while you do whatever it is that you do all day long.

 Pumpkin Puree is exactly that, pumpkin that’s been roasted until soft and then pureed in a food processor or blender.
-Most pumpkin puree recipes call for roasting your pumpkin in the oven but this easy pumpkin puree uses a Crock Pot to make short work of cooking your pumpkin with no fuss.
+Most squash puree recipes call for roasting your pumpkin in the oven but this easy pumpkin puree uses a Crock Pot to make short work of cooking your pumpkin with no fuss.

 The types of pumpkin you use for baking and cooking with roasted pumpkin puree will definitely affect the flavors of your final recipe.